aragon/protocol-factory/README.md

 - It runs a first compilation of the project
 - It copies `.env.example` into `.env`

-Next, customize the values of `.env` and optionally `.env.test`.
+Next, set the values of `.env` according to your environment.

-### Understanding `.env.example`

-The env.example file contains descriptions for all the initial settings.
-You don't need all of these right away but should review prior to fork tests and deployments

 ## Deployment